8shashank/dropbox_clone/REVIEW.md

  * The commit message for file [base64utils.js](https://github.com/cs4278-2015/assignment2-handin/blob/submission/shashanksharma/lib/sync/base64utils.js) is a bit confusing.

-⋅⋅⋅The message suggests that there were some changes in code.
+   - The message suggests that there were some changes in code.
-⋅⋅⋅But the code seems to be untouched.
+   - But the code seems to be untouched.
-⋅⋅⋅Maybe you want to say "revert to previous version" instead?
+   - Maybe you want to say "revert to previous version" instead?

  * In test.js, the function to test "folder1 should need test2.txt and test.txt sync'd to it, but folder2 shouldn't need anything sync'd" is removed.

- ⋅⋅⋅I understand that since test-data changed, this might not work now.
+   - I understand that since test-data changed, this might not work now.
- ⋅⋅⋅But it does not seem to hurt to keep those files and test units.
+   - But it does not seem to hurt to keep those files and test units.
- ⋅⋅⋅And now this program has no test covering whether the normal compare works.
+   - And now this program has no test covering whether the normal compare works.